Case Study | Surgical Setup Reduction Improves Patient Outcomes

 Surgical instrument processing is critical to safe, high-quality surgical care but has receives little attention.
 Typical hospitals have inventories in the tens of thousands of surgical instruments organized into thousands of instrument sets.
 The use of these instruments for multiple procedures per day leads to millions of instrument sets being reprocessed yearly in a single hospital.
 Errors in the processing of sterile instruments may lead to increased operative times and costs, as well as potentially contributing to surgical infections and perioperative morbidity.

-At Virginia Mason, a quality monitoring approach was developed to identify and categorize errors in sterile instrument processing, through use of a Daily Defect Sheet.
-Lean methods were used to improve the quality of surgical instrument processing through redefining operator roles, alteration of the workspace, mistake-proofing, quality monitoring, staff training, and continuous feedback.
+A quality monitoring approach was developed to identify and categorize errors in sterile instrument processing through use of a Daily Defect Sheet.
+Virginia Mason Production System® (VMPS®) improvement methods were used to improve the quality of surgical instrument processing through redefining operator roles, alteration of the workspace, mistake-proofing, quality monitoring, staff training, and continuous feedback.

 Instrument Assembly Time